 It's mandatory to set the parameter EVMETERTYPE=1 even if no energy meters are directly connected to the EVSE module: this is need to let the EVSE module know that three-phase power source is used, regulating the charging current accordingly.

-Some parameters may be changed, like:
+Some parameters may be configured, like:

 EVMETERTYPE=1 (use three-phase power source)